Baked ham with a brown sugar mustard glaze and a touch of honey! The perfect baked ham recipe for both Thanksgiving and Christmas!

 What to serve with Baked Ham

 To make this succulent delicious ham, all you need to do is prepare a homemade glaze.
+The easiest and most delicious baked ham recipe.

 - 9-10 lb fully cooked spiral sliced ham